hashicorp/terraform-provider-random/docs/cdktf/typescript/resources/pet.md

 # random_pet (Resource)

-The resource `randomPet` generates random pet names that are intended to be used as unique identifiers for other resources.
+The resource `random_pet` generates random pet names that are intended to be used as unique identifiers for other resources.

-This resource can be used in conjunction with resources that have the `createBeforeDestroy` lifecycle flag set, to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.
+This resource can be used in conjunction with resources that have the `create_before_destroy` lifecycle flag set, to avoid conflicts with unique names during the brief period where both the old and new resources exist concurrently.

 ## Example Usage